Principal curvatures and parallel surfaces of wave fronts: Principal curvatures, principal vectors and ridge points

 Using the principal curvature $\kappa_+$ and the principal vector $\bm{v}$ relative to $\kappa_+$, we define ridge points for $f$.
 Ridge points play important role to study parallel surfaces. \begin{dfn} Under the above settings, a point $p$ is called a \textit{ridge point} if $\bm{v}\kappa_+(p)=0$ holds, where $\bm{v}\kappa_+$ denotes the directional derivative of $\kappa_+$ with respect to $\bm{v}$.
 Moreover, a point $p$ is called a \textit{k-th order ridge point} if $\bm{v}^{(m)}\kappa_+(p)=0\ (1\leq m\leq k)$ and $\bm{v}^{(k+1)}\kappa_+(p)\neq0$ hold, where $\bm{v}^{(m)}\kappa_+$ means the $m$-th directional derivative of $\kappa_+$ with respect to $\bm{v}$. \end{dfn} Ridge points for regular surfaces were first studied deeply by Porteous \cite{p1}.
-He showed that ridge points correspond to $A_3$ singular points, that is, cuspidal edges of caustics.
+He showed that ridge points correspond to $A_3$ singular points of distance squared functions on regular surfaces, that is, cuspidal edges of caustics.
 For more details on ridge points, see \cite{bgt,fh1,fh2,ifrt,p1,p2}.